Invariance principles for linear processes with application to isotonic regression: Invariance principle for linear processes

 and

-The behavior of the process $\{S_{[nt]},t\in \lbrack 0,1]\}$, properly normalized, strongly depends on the behavior of the sequence $(a_{i})_{i\in { \mathbf{Z}}}$.
+The behavior of the process $\{S_{[nt]},t\in[0,1]\}$, properly normalized, strongly depends on the behavior of the sequence $(a_{i})_{i\in{ \mathbf{Z}}}$.

-In the two next sections we treat separately the case where the limit process is a mixture of Fractional Brownian motions from the case where it is a mixture of standard Brownian motions.
+In the next two sections, we treat separately the case where the limit process is a mixture of fractional Brownian motions and the case where it is a mixture of standard Brownian motions.

-\subsection{Convergence to a mixture of Fractional Brownian motions}
+\subsection{Convergence to a mixture of fractional Brownian motions}

-\begin{definition} We say that a positive sequence $(v_{n}^{2})_{n\geq 1}$ is regularly varying with exponent $\beta >0$ if for any $t\in ]0,1]$,
+\begin{definition} We say that a positive sequence $(v_{n}^{2})_{n\geq1}$ is regularly varying with exponent $\beta>0$ if, for any $t\in\,]0,1]$,

 \end{definition}